Skip to main content

 kubectl auth can-i get secrets -n <target-namespace> --as <tenant-user>

-The normal tenant editor path should allow cluster lifecycle work without granting broad Secret reads by default.
+Expect the normal tenant editor path to allow cluster lifecycle work without granting broad Secret reads by default.

 Go deeper